9p4/jellyfin-plugin-sso/providers.md

 ```

 If you recieve the error `Error processing request.` from Jellyfin when attempting to login and the Jellyfin logs show `Error loading discovery document: Endpoint belongs to different authority` try setting `Do not validate endpoints` in the plugin settings.
+If you receive the error `Redirect URI Error` from Authentik when attempting to login and the URL of your Authentik and Jellyfin instances are `https`, the most likely cause is that the plugin by default submits redirect url in `http`.
+In `Scheme Override`, set it to `https`.

 ## Keycloak OIDC